Green Curry Salmon with Green Beans

 - In a large saucepan, place steamer basket over 1 in. of water.
 Place green beans in basket; bring water to a boil.
 Reduce heat to maintain a simmer; steam, covered, until beans are crisp-tender, 7-10 minutes.
 Toss with sesame oil and sesame seeds.

 - Serve salmon with rice, beans and lime wedges.
-Spoon coconut sauce over top as desired.
+Spoon coconut sauce over the salmon.

 Nutrition Facts1 serving: 366 calories, 17g fat (5g saturated fat), 57mg cholesterol, 340mg sodium, 29g carbohydrate (5g sugars, 4g fiber), 24g protein.
 Diabetic Exchanges: 3 lean meat, 2 starch, 1 fat.